-5 The American Community Survey, the class of worker categorizes workers based on their relationship to the business for which they work.
-The following are self-employed worker definitions: self-employed in own not incorporated business workers; self-employed in own not incorporated business workers includes people who worked for profit or fees in their own unincorporated business; professional practice, or trade or who operated a farm; and self-employed in own incorporated business workers.
+5 The American Community Survey categorizes workers based on their relationship to the business for which they work.
+The following are self-employed worker definitions: self-employed in own not incorporated business workers includes people who worked for profit or fees in their own unincorporated business; professional practice, or trade or who operated a farm; and self-employed in own incorporated business workers.
 This final category is included with private wage and salary workers because they are paid employees of their own companies.
 For this analysis both those that are incorporated and not incorporated were combined for self-employment.
 The analysis includes only those that are 18 and over and in the labor force only.